 Weight | 8.1 ounces | 7.3 ounces |

-Connectivity | Embedded S Pen, Wi-Fi 6E, UWB, 5G (mmWave/sub6) | Wi-Fi 6, 5G (mmWave/sub6) |
+Connectivity | Wi-Fi 6E, UWB, 5G (mmWave/sub6) | Wi-Fi 6, 5G (mmWave/sub6) |

 Colors | Phantom Black, Phantom White, Green, Burgundy | Mystic Bronze, Mystic Black, Mystic White |

-Samsung Galaxy S22 Ultra vs. Galaxy Note 20 Ultra price and availability
+Samsung Galaxy S22 Ultra vs. Galaxy Note 20 Ultra: Price and availability

-Samsung Galaxy S22 Ultra vs. Galaxy Note 20 Ultra design
+Samsung Galaxy S22 Ultra vs. Galaxy Note 20 Ultra: Design

 The Galaxy S22 Ultra and the Galaxy Note 20 Ultra have somewhat similar designs; both are equipped with large curved displays and built-in S Pens.
-The S22 Ultra does have a slightly smaller screen, measuring in at 6.8 inches compared to the Note 20 Ultra’s 6.9 inches.
+The S22 Ultra does have a slightly smaller screen, measuring in at 6.8 inches compared to the Note 20 Ultra’s mammoth 6.9 inches.

-Color-wise, the S22 Ultra features four matte options to choose from: Phantom Black, Phantom White, Green and Burgundy.
-In comparison, the Note 20 Ultra’s design has a more glossy finish, available in Mystic Bronze, Mystic Black and Mystic Black.
+Color-wise, the Galaxy S22 Ultra features four matte options to choose from: Phantom Black, Phantom White, Green and Burgundy.
+In comparison, the Galaxy Note 20 Ultra’s design has a more glossy finish, available in Mystic Bronze, Mystic Black and Mystic Black.

-Samsung Galaxy S22 Ultra vs. Galaxy Note 20 Ultra display
+Samsung Galaxy S22 Ultra vs. Galaxy Note 20 Ultra: Display

 The two smartphones also have an adaptive refresh rate of up to 120Hz that adjusts itself automatically depending on the type of the content you’re viewing.
 For static images, both devices can even reduce the refresh rate to conserve battery life.
-The S22 Ultra can go down to 1Hz, compared to 10Hz for the Note 20 Ultra.

-Samsung Galaxy S22 Ultra vs. Galaxy Note 20 Ultra cameras
+Samsung Galaxy S22 Ultra vs. Galaxy Note 20 Ultra: Cameras

 Now, the camera systems are really where the two phones differ.